NicholasLennox/passport-explainer/readme.md

   // Check if the user exists in the data store if(userExists(username)) {
     // Re-render signup.
-We dont want to return username, since its invalid, so we just return a message res.render('signup', { message: "User already exists!" });
+We dont want to return username, since its invalid, so we just return a message. res.render('signup', { message: "User already exists!" });
   }